 People love Disney Parks so much that crowds have become an issue.
 So much so that Disney has been in a position to raise prices across the board due to demand.
 Crowds usually mean longer wait times and less picturesque views in the parks.
 There used to be slow seasons throughout the year at Walt Disney World.
 A few changes like runDisney leveraging slower times to host events and international travel initiatives have brought more tourists in times that were usually sparse.
 These days, it’s more like slower seasons.
 It’s just become so consistently popular that down times are shorter and less.. down.
 So the key here is to find the slight dips in attendance or, if possible, the few, short distinct time periods that are gloriously quiet.

-If you’re completely flexible, the absolute best time to visit Disney World is the week after Labor Day.
+If you’re completely flexible, the absolute best time to visit Disney World for low crowds is the week after Labor Day.
 I mean the rest of the week starting the Tuesday after Labor Day.
 It’s historically and consistently the least crowded time because summer travel dwindles as families prepare for kids to go back to school.
-It’s an inconvenient time for many people to travel.
+It’s just an inconvenient time for many people to travel.
 The result is shorter wait times, more restaurant availability and more elbow room as you’re walking around.
 It’s really nice.
 Aside from this particular week, all of September seems to be decent crowd wise.
 The next best time to visit is January.
 The holidays are the busiest time of the year and after that things tend to slow down a bit as people gear up in the new year.
 The parks at Disney World are the busiest during Thanksgiving and Christmas week, the month of July, spring break season and any time there is a long holiday weekend.